Chet Edwards: Social policy

 Edwards traditionally votes against same-sex marriage.
 He has voted in favor of Constitutional amendments to ban same-sex marriage, as well as to define marriage one-man-one-woman, and holds a 25% rating from the Human Rights Campaign.
 Edwards voted against ending preferential treatment by race in college admissions and received an 83% rating from the NAACP in 2006.
-Edwards has received an "A" by the National Rifle Association.
+Edwards has received an "A" by the NRA Political Victory Fund.

-In 2008, Edwards successfully introduced legislation to earmark $150 million toward a cure for neuroblastoma, a pediatric cancer.
-In July 2008, the measure was signed into law by U.S. President George W. Bush.
-Edwards was inspired in the endeavor by the illness and subsequent death of Erin Channing Buenger (1997-2009) of Bryan, daughter of one of his constituents, Walter L. Buenger, head of the history department at Texas A&M University.

-As a respected voice on issues facing working families, Edwards pushed for increased access to health care for children of working families under the State Children's Health Insurance Program (S-CHIP), supported middle class tax cuts, and protected Medicare and Social Security benefits for America's seniors.
-As a lifelong person of faith, Edwards was honored by the Baptist Joint Committee, and earned the Walter Cronkite Award from the Interfaith Alliance for his principled stand to keep government regulations out of churches and houses of worship.
-Congressman Edwards also received the T.B.
+Edwards supported increased access to health care for children of working families under the State Children's Health Insurance Program (S-CHIP).
+Edwards was honored by the Baptist Joint Committee, and earned the Walter Cronkite Award from the Interfaith Alliance for his principled stand to keep government regulations out of churches and houses of worship.
+He also received the T.B.
 Maston Christian Ethics Award.